Omarali26/Omarali26/README.md

 ## Hi there 👋, I’m Omar Ali

-🚀 AI Engineer | 💻 Full-Stack Developer
+🚀 AI Engineer | 💻 Junior Full-Stack Developer

 <!--
 # 📫 How to reach me